ghostkcleung/tft_framework/md/shape.md

 # Shape

-Share is a class inherit Point and Color.
+Shape is a class inherit Point and Color.
 We can draw a Shape to the screen by calling "draw()" method.

 The following type is inherit Shape:
 - Dot